Peptides, found in many skin care products, may help reduce inflammation, even out skin tone, and reduce the appearance of wrinkles.

 Can help clear breakouts

-There are so many products on the market that contain peptides, it can be hard to know where to start.
+There are so many products on the market containing peptides that it can be hard to know where to start.
 Here’s how to shop for peptides, plus seven skin care brands to consider:

 - Pick the right form.
 You’ll want to choose a product like a serum or a moisturizer that has prolonged contact with your skin.
 A cleanser, for example, won’t be as effective because it’s rinsed off.

-- Choose your other ingredients wisely.
-Peptides work well in tandem with other ingredients, including vitamin C, niacinamide (but don’t use niacinamide and vitamin C together!), antioxidants, and hyaluronic acids.
+- Choose other ingredients wisely.
+Peptides work well in tandem with other ingredients, including vitamin C, niacinamide, antioxidants, and hyaluronic acids.
 Using a peptide with an alpha hydroxy acid (AHA) will actually make the peptides work less efficiently.

 - Look at the label.
 You ideally want to see peptides listed close to the top of the ingredient list.
 They may also be listed as “palmitoyl.”